Toktogul District

 Toktogul (Токтогул району) is a district of Jalal-Abad Region in western Kyrgyzstan.
 The administrative seat lies at Toktogul.
 Its area is 7815 km2, and its resident population was 103,310 in 2021.

 The town and district are named after its most famous son - the musician Toktogul Satylganov.
 The Toktogul reservoir is a geographical feature of the district and the capital lies on the north shore.

 Geography

 The district is located in the southern part of the region within the Naryn river valley.
 It is bordered by Talas Alatau and Suusamyr Too on the north, At-Oynok Range on the west, and by complex system of mountains: Babash-Ata, Fergana Range and Kekirim-Too on the south.
 Mountain areas are characterized by highly dissected topography.
 Absolute elevations of ranges reach 4,165m (Uzun-Akhmat mountains) and 4351 m (Kekirim-Too).
 The valley is at 650–850 m above sea level.
 Mountains occupy 93%, and valley - 7% of the district.
-The hydrology is dominated by Naryn river, Torkent river, Uzun-Akhmat river, and Kara-Suu river.
+The hydrology is dominated by Naryn river, Torkent river, Uzun-Akmat river, and Kara-Suu river.
 The Toktogul reservoir and partially Kurpsai reservoir are respectively in the center and south-west part of the district.